nhsx/Mental-Health/2/index.md

 ## Oxford
 A trip to rainy [Oxford University](https://digitalethicslab.oii.ox.ac.uk/) happened with discussions about digital, ethics and well-being.

 I heard about a new term I’d not heard before… “context collapse”.
 Was explained as the phenomenon when your online persona comes in conflict with your in person persona.
-So you might present yourself as a certain type of person online but then when people meet you in real life and you are different their version of you the bond falls apart.
+So you might present yourself as a certain type of person online but then when people meet you in real life and you are a different version of you then expected it causes the bond to fall apart.
 I know so little about this but sounds fascinating.

 ## Find out more
 If you want to stay informed about wider NHSX work then [check out @NHSX on Twitter](https://twitter.com/nhsx?lang=en).